Advantages of Cobots Over Traditional Robots: Complete Comparison

 Cobots are built for a world of high-mix, low-volume manufacturing.
 They can be reprogrammed and redeployed to new tasks in days.

-The business impact: A traditional robot is a committed, expensive asset dedicated to one task.
-If that task disappears or changes, your investment is partially stranded.
-A cobot is a flexible workforce multiplier that moves with your manufacturing needs.
+A traditional robot is a committed, expensive asset dedicated to one task.
+If that task changes, your investment is partially stranded.
+A cobot moves with your manufacturing needs.

-Data point: According to Interact Analysis, 62% of cobot buyers cite "flexibility to redeploy to new tasks" as a primary decision factor.
-This is rarely cited for traditional robots.
+According to Interact Analysis, 62% of cobot buyers cite "flexibility to redeploy to new tasks" as a primary decision factor.

 6. Smaller Physical Footprint (60-80% Less Space)

-Real estate cost impact: In manufacturing hubs like Los Angeles, Chicago, and New Jersey, industrial facility costs average $15-$25/sq. foot/year.
-Avoiding the need for an additional 80 sq. meters saves $1,200-$2,000/year in rent or facility overhead.
+In manufacturing hubs where industrial facility costs average $15-$25/sq. foot/year, avoiding an additional 80 sq. meters saves $1,200-$2,000/year in rent or facility overhead.
+For space-constrained facilities, this advantage alone can be decisive.

 7. Faster Return on Investment (6-14 Months vs. 2-4 Years)